My workout log usually shows stretch or yoga daily. The distinction may seem arbitrary and for a long time I thought it was…stretching is not yoga.

 It makes me cry.

-When I find myself holding an intense posture and the teacher begins talking about breathing in to your tense spots…tears begin to spring to my eyes and I have the overwhelming urge to just cry.
 It’s not the miserable “life is so hard” kind of cry.
 It’s a recognition of the ache in my heart that I so artfully bury with constant activity and motion the rest of the time.

-Anyone else find that yoga brings out emotions for them???
+Does anyone else find that yoga brings out emotions for them???

 Don’t get me wrong, when I leave I am happy, fulfilled, totally sore and refreshed…so this is a good thing!
 I have also found that yoga is amazing for getting out lactic acid and massaging those overworked muscles…I might be sore at first but I feel incredible later.